middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-a-non-discrimination-policy.md

 ---
-slug: "/pages/i-policies-for-all/non-discrim-policies/b-1-a-non-discrimination-policy"
+slug: /pages/i-policies-for-all/non-discrim-policies/b-1-a-non-discrimination-policy
-date: "2021-05-01"
+date: 2021-05-01
-title: "B.1.a.
-Non-Discrimination Policy"
+title: B.1.a.
+Non-Discrimination Policy
 ---
 Middlebury is committed to creating and maintaining a diverse, equitable and inclusive campus environment where we value openness, curiosity, rigor, and equality.
 Discrimination, including harassment, is antithetical to our values and mission, and, therefore, Middlebury seeks to eradicate unlawful discrimination based on protected personal characteristics in its educational and employment environments.

 Individuals who feel they have experienced discrimination, including harassment, based on a protected personal characteristic are strongly encouraged to report the behavior to our Civil Rights and Title IX Office.
 Middlebury provides timely services to those who have been affected by discrimination, including harassment.
 It is not necessary to file a complaint with Middlebury or participate in an adjudication process in order to request “supportive measures” from Middlebury.
 Appropriate supportive measures may vary depending on specific facts and circumstances and will be determined on a case-by-case basis.
 Moreover, Middlebury provides procedures to assure prompt and equitable investigation and resolution intended to stop discrimination/harassment, remedy harms and prevent repetition.
 Different types of behavior are subject to different procedures, in accordance with federal law.

 Violations of this Policy may result in sanctions up to and including termination, dismissal, or expulsion, as determined by the appropriate Middlebury officials.
 Concerns about conduct under this Policy may be resolved through informal or “adaptable” resolutions, when appropriate.
 Retaliation against an individual for raising an allegation of discrimination, for cooperating in an investigation of such a complaint, or for opposing discriminatory practices is prohibited.
 Submitting a complaint that is not in good faith or providing false or misleading information in any investigation of complaints is also prohibited.
 Nothing in this Policy shall be construed to abridge academic freedom and inquiry, principles of free speech, or Middlebury’s educational mission.

-<span style="text-decoration:underline">Scope:</span>
+**Scope:**

 This Policy applies to all students, staff, faculty, applicants and visitors to Middlebury’s programs and campus.
 “Middlebury” includes the undergraduate college, the Language Schools, the School of the Environment, MiddCore, Bread Loaf School of English, Bread Loaf Writers’ Conference, Middlebury College Schools Abroad, and the Middlebury Institute of International Studies at Monterey.

-<span style="text-decoration:underline">Types of Behavior Prohibited by Law and this Policy:</span>
+**Types of Behavior Prohibited by Law and this Policy:**

 Members of and visitors to the Middlebury community are prohibited from engaging in: